 The Human Motorcycle Project was wonderful.
 I suppose if I have to choose additional favourites it would be the Golden Gate Bridge and Splatter 1 & 2, though I’m always happy when people tell me what their favourite works are & what meaning it brings to their lives.

-If you are requested to reflect upon the past year what would be the defining moment, learnings and / or experiences?
+If you are requested to reflect on the past year what would be the defining moment, learnings and/or experiences?
 Any specific exploration planned for the year 2013?

 2012 has been a very rewarding year.
 I jumped full-time into being a working artist for a living, something many people just dream about, I just had a very successful pop–up art show where I sold 13 works, I created an installation for a museum, I worked on 3 major commercial ads this last year, and I got to break into a hospital and paint cancer patient Leslie Krom (article about her in Cosmopolitan Magazine).
 I am so thankful for all of the people in my life and the great achievements we have made!